FlailingFog/git-wiki-skeleton/README.md

-<a style="font-weight:bold" href="faq">Check the version table if you are not using Blender 4.2</a>

 ## Usage Instructions for V7

-*The last known working configuration for **Koikatsu / Koikatsu Party** as of writing this text is HF Patch v3.28, Koikatsu 5.1, Blender 4.2.2, KKBP Importer 7.2.0, KKBP Exporter v4.30, mmd_tools 4.2.2
-The last known working configuration for **Koikatsu Sunshine** as of writing this text is HF Patch for KKS v1.17, Koikatsu Sunshine 1.1.4, Blender 4.2.2, KKBP Importer 7.2.0, KKBP Exporter v4.30, mmd_tools 4.2.2*

 1. Install the <a style="font-weight:bold" href="https://github.com/ManlyMarco/KK-HF_Patch"> HF Patch for Koikatsu</a>, or the <a style="font-weight:bold" href="https://github.com/ManlyMarco/KKS-HF_Patch"> HF Patch for Koikatsu Sunshine</a>.
 **Pre-modded repacks will not work** unless you update with the repack's auto-updater or install the HF patch.
 [Click here for workaround #1.](https://github.com/FlailingFog/KK-Blender-Porter-Pack/issues/523)  [Click here for workaround #2.](https://github.com/FlailingFog/KK-Blender-Porter-Pack/issues/560)

 1. Find your Koikatsu install directory and drag the <a style="font-weight:bold" href="https://github.com/FlailingFog/KK-Blender-Porter-Pack/releases">KKBP exporter</a> into the /bepinex/plugins/ folder

 1. Start Koikatsu and open the Character Maker

 1. You'll see this UI at the top now.
 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/exportpanel.png)
 1. Click the "Export Model for KKBP" button at the top of the screen.
 This may take a few minutes depending on your computer hardware.
 A folder in your Koikatsu install directory will popup when the export is finished